2014 pro-Russian unrest in Ukraine: Bounty

-In April 2014 international billionaire and governor of Dnipropetrovsk Igor Kolomoisky issued a $10,000 bounty for the apprehension of Russian agents.
-He also offered rewards for handing in weapons belonging to insurgents: $1,000 for each machine gun turned in to the authorities, $1,500 for every heavy machine gun and $2,000 for a grenade launcher.
+In April 2014, international billionaire and governor of Dnipropetrovsk, Igor Kolomoisky issued a $10,000 bounty for the apprehension of Russian agents.
+He also offered rewards for handing in weapons belonging to insurgents: $1,000 for each machine gun turned in to the authorities, $1,500 for every heavy machine gun, and $2,000 for a grenade launcher.
 On 19 April he issued his first $10,000 payout for the capture of a Russian saboteur.
-Media reported that least one billboard existed with the following text: "$10,000 for a Moskal" (derogatory name for Russians).
-According to The Daily Beast no such billboards existed and the photo media referred to "was faked for the Internet."
+Media reported that at least one billboard existed with the following text: "$10,000 for a Moskal" (derogatory name for Russians).
+According to The Daily Beast, no such billboards existed, and the photo media referred to "was faked for the Internet."